ascii1011/tiny_analytics_demo/README.md

 * This project will grow rapidly and so will resource requirements.
 * Running this project may cause unwanted results if resources are not carefully considered.
 * I make no guarantees and am not claiming this will work for anyone else.
 Use at your own risk.
+* DON'T FORGET TO CREATE THE HOST SIDE MOUNTS :)

 ## Purpose of this repo
 To showcase a good portion of my abilities by working through a project at all levels, (from basic local to cloud distributed).